-Kwantlen is currently finalizing its Vision 2023 strategic plan and anticipates final sign-off in June 2018.
+Kwantlen finalized its Vision 2023 strategic plan for final sign-off in June 2018.

 Thoughtexchange provides software solutions that bring people together, build trust and make progress on important topics.
 Whether it’s employees, customers or whole communities, our solutions effortlessly connect you to your stakeholders.
 People can confidentially and independently share their thoughts, appreciate other points of view and understand how their perspectives are connected to decisions.
 Our patent-pending data analysis gives you the insights to make informed decisions and take action.